Tommy-Python/Data-Analysis/README.md

 Churn indicators vary from field to field.
 If a user buys from an online store rarely but regularly, you can't say they're a runaway.
 But if for two weeks they haven't opened a channel that's updated daily, that's a reason to worry: your follower might have gotten bored and left you.
 For a gym, it makes sense to say a customer has left if they don't come for a month.
 Of course, it's possible they're in Cancun and will resume their visits when they return, but's that's not a typical case.
 Usually, if a customer joins, comes a few times, then disappears, they're unlikely to come back.
 In order to fight churn, Model Fitness has digitized a number of its customer profiles.
 Your task is to analyze them and come up with a customer retention strategy.

-## Goal:
-Learn to predict the probability of churn (for the upcoming month) for each customer Draw up typical user portraits: select the most outstanding groups and describe their main features Analyze the factors that impact churn most
-Draw basic conclusions and develop recommendations on how to improve customer service:
-Identify target groups
-Suggest measures to cut churn
-Describe any other patterns you see with respect to interaction with customers

 Used libaries:
 - Numpy